texfaq/texfaq.github.io/FAQ-numbersets.md

 The [`boondox`](http://ctan.org/pkg/boondox) font set consists of Type&nbsp;1 versions of the STIX mathematics set (the originals are distributed in OTF format).
-The set contains a font 'BOONDOXDoubleStruck-Regular' (blackboard bold) (as well as a 'bold' version of that.
+The set contains a font ''BOONDOXDoubleStruck-Regular'' (blackboard bold) (as well as a ''bold'' version of that.

 An alternative source of Type&nbsp;1 fonts with blackboard bold characters